Keksuccino/docs_fancymenu/docs/faq.md

 ### How do I create a delay between actions in a script?

-FancyMenu 3.9.0 adds **Delay** and **Execute Later** blocks to action scripts.
-Use those for most delayed action logic.
-For repeating background logic, use [Schedulers](https://docs.fancymenu.net/en/schedulers).
+Use [**Delay** or **Execute Later** blocks](./action-scripts#what-are-statements) for delayed action logic.
+For repeating background logic, use [Schedulers](./schedulers).

 ### Can I customize menus from the Create mod?

-No. FancyMenu has known incompatibilities with Create's complex GUIs.
-Customization for Create screens has been intentionally disabled to prevent crashes.
+No. Customization is intentionally disabled for Create screens.
+See [Screens where customization is intentionally disabled](./incompatibility-list#screens-where-customization-is-intentionally-disabled).

 ### Why do buttons from mod X disappear in the editor?